 Installing water supply and waste disposal systems in residential, commercial, and highly complex industrial sites is the focus of the plumbing program.

 In addition to practical experiences, instruction is given in laws and codes, blueprint reading, drawing, special equipment and other related areas.

 Plumbers work in the construction occupations as well as maintenance work for a variety of industrial, commercial, and government employers.

-The diploma for Plumbing Technology will earn you 1 year of work experience towards your Journeyman Plumber license.
-The state of Kentucky requires 2 years of work experience to be eligible to become a Journeyman Plumber.
+The diploma for Plumbing Technology will earn you one year of work experience towards your Journeyman Plumber license.
+The state of Kentucky requires two years of work experience to be eligible to become a Journeyman Plumber.